What Does the USCIS Case Status “Case Was Received” Mean for My Form I-129F Application?

 You may have to wait a long time for USCIS to process your application.
 Unfortunately, it depends on how busy USCIS is and other factors, such as employee layoffs at USCIS field offices or federal funding issues.
 You can check the processing time for fiancé visas by selecting your form type and field office on USCIS’ online processing time checker.

 If you have not received any case status updates after the estimated processing time for Form I-129F, you could consider contacting USCIS to ask for more information.
-We can refer you to an immigration attorney who can help you with your case and provide a free consultation.
+We can refer you to an attorney through our Ask an Attorney program.

 Where in the Form I-129F Application Process Will I See the “Case Was Received” Status?